geogenic/EDDI-Extra-Science/README.md

 - Information about scanned planets including atmosphere composition, sky color,<br/>types of volcanism, surface pressure and temperature, and much more

-- Extrappolation of provided data from Frontier's API to calculate sunrise and sunset duration,<br/> Koppen climate classification, and length of each year / day in Earth units
+- Extrappolation of provided data from Frontier's API to calculate sunrise and sunset duration,<br/> Koppen climate classification, length of each year / day in Earth units, and much more

 - Derived surface conditions of non-landable planets